 - The carrots can either be boiled with the beets (add the carrot half moons to the beets when the beets have about 8-10 minutes left) or roasted in the oven.
 To roast the carrots in the oven, preheat oven to 400°F (200°C).
 Toss the carrots lightly with 1 tsp extra virgin olive oil and place on a parchment lined baking sheet in the oven for 15-20 minutes, tossing about halfway through to ensure even cooking.

-- Once slightly cooled, chop the beets into the desired size (I like them VERY small).
+- Chop the beets into the desired size (I like them VERY small).

 - To make the dressing, add all the ingredients except the oil into a bowl and combine.
 Once combined, add the oil slowly as you stir to emulsify.